rwahyudi/svpn-login/README.md

 The script requires [`svpn`](https://support.f5.com/csp/article/K14947#SVPN), which is a component of the BIG-IP Edge Client.
 If you already have the BIG-IP Edge Client installed, then you already have `svpn`.

-Otherwise, if you are on macOS, you can get it by going to https://[your-VPN-server]/ in a web browser, clicking on "Edge Client - macOS", unzipping the file you downloaded, and running the installer that you unzipped.

 If you are on Linux, choose one of the following options depending on which distro you run.

 | Distro | Option |